Julien Royer: Louise

 Louise is a Michelin star restaurant owned and operated by Royer, in collaboration with JIA Group and The Lo & Behold Group, located at PMQ, Hong Kong.
 It was opened in 2019 and received its first Michelin star in 2020.

 Claudine

-Claudine is a French restaurant that opened on November 16, 2021.
+Claudine is a French neo-brasserie that opened on November 16, 2021.
 Located on Harding Road in an old chapel, Claudine is the successor to The White Rabbit, a restaurant opened by the Lo & Behold Group in 2008 that closed after April 30, 2021.